Skip to main content

 Child Welfare Concentration

-This concentration has been designed for students who wish to enhance the social work major by integrating a working knowledge of child welfare practice with the undergraduate social work degree.
+This concentration has been designed for students who wish to enhance their education and preparation as a social work major by integrating a working knowledge of child welfare practice with the undergraduate social work degree.

 Retention Requirements

 The School reserves the right to enforce professional standards of practice as specified in Section 6369 of the Clinical Social Work and Practice Act.
 These standards may be taken into consideration in decisions related to program retention.
-Additionally, students must maintain a cumulative grade point average of 2.50 and a grade of C or better in all major required courses and completion of all general education requirements to proceed into SWK 394 and SWK 398A10.
+Additionally, to continue to progress through the program students must maintain a cumulative major grade point average of 2.50 and a grade of C or better in all SWK required courses.
+To proceed into SWK 394 and SWK 398A10, General Education requirements must be completed.

 Credentialing Opportunities